jawooson/AI_Project_3/README.md

 3. CodeSearchNet Baseline Model: Neural Bag of Words

 4. Testing
-	4a.
+	a.
 How does CodeSearchNet Implement Testing?
-	4b.
+	b.
 Metrics for Test Accuracy: MRR
-	4c.
+	c.
 Metrics for Test Accuracy: nDCG

 5. Pre-trained model results